corani/mcp-human-go/README.md

-# Ask a Human MCP
+# 🤖 Ask a Human MCP

 A Model Context Protocol (MCP) server and web UI for human-in-the-loop question answering.
-This project allows you to:

-- Serve questions to a human operator via a modern web interface
+- 🧑‍💻 Serve questions to a human operator via a modern web interface
-- Store and manage (question, context) → answer pairs in an in-memory database
+- 🗃️ Store and manage (question, context) → answer pairs in an in-memory database
-- Integrate with the MCP protocol for use in agent workflows
+- 🔗 Integrate with the MCP protocol for use in agent workflows
-- View, filter, and answer questions in a responsive, Bootstrap-powered UI
+- 💬 View, filter, and answer questions in a responsive, Bootstrap-powered UI

+> [!note]
+> Heavily inspired by [Masony817/ask-human-mcp](https://github.com/Masony817/ask-human-mcp) (written in Python) and [KOBA789/human-in-the-loop](https://github.com/KOBA789/human-in-the-loop) (written in Rust).

-## Features
+## ✨ Features

-- **MCP Server**: Implements the Model Context Protocol for agent/human collaboration
+- **🤝 MCP Server**: Implements the Model Context Protocol for agent/human collaboration
-- **Web UI**: Single-page application for listing, filtering, and answering questions
+- **🌐 Web UI**: Single-page application for listing, filtering, and answering questions
-- **In-Memory Database**: Fast, thread-safe storage of questions and answers
+- **⚡ In-Memory Database**: Fast, thread-safe storage of questions and answers
-- **Live Updates**: UI auto-refreshes and shows connection status
+- **🔄 Live Updates**: UI auto-refreshes and shows connection status
-- **Modern UX**: Responsive design, keyboard shortcuts, and modal dialogs
+- **🖥️ Modern UX**: Responsive design, keyboard shortcuts, and modal dialogs

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites

 - Go 1.24+

 ### Running the Server